 Capsular contracture doesn’t always produce visible changes to the breasts, so it’s important that you perform a self-examination of your implants and note any symptoms.
 Namely, watch for pain in your breasts, as well as any areas that feel especially firm or tight.
-If you find any changes to your breasts, schedule an appointment with Dr. MaDan or Dr. Hueneke for an examination.
+If you find any changes to your breasts, schedule an appointment with Dr. MaDan for an examination.

 Can Capsular Contracture Go Away by Itself?

 Because capsular contracture is the result of excessive scar tissue around the implants, it does not go away on its own.
 Your symptoms may plateau or continue to worsen.
 The risk of capsular contracture is that the breast implant may rupture or leak.